LeeCampbell/IntroToRx/content/09_CombiningSequences.md

         (webStatus, dbStatus) => webStatus && dbStatus);
 ```

-Some readers may have noticed that this method could produce a lot of duplicate values.
+You may have noticed that this method could produce a lot of duplicate values.
 For example, if the web server goes down the result sequence will yield '`false`'.
 If the database then goes down, another (unnecessary) '`false`' value will be yielded.
 This would be an appropriate time to use the `DistinctUntilChanged` extension method.
 The corrected code would look like the example below.

 ```csharp
 // Yields true when both systems are up, and only on change of status